 Every Saturday June - September

-General Admission tickets are available for purchase on the grounds every Saturday.
-Access our VIP tent - reserve season tables, private parties and tailgate spots for a single match or the full season.
+General Admission and Individual VIP Admission tickets can be purchased online in advance or in-person at the gate on the day of the match.
+Access our VIP tent and reserve season tables, private parties or tailgate spots for a single match or the full season.
 Scroll down for the details and attendance FAQ's.

 - General Admission

 Enjoy a VIP Experience

 Available each match or all season long

 Looking for a fun and unique way to host a Summer Party?
 We’ve got it!
 Our matches are great for Bachelor/Bachelorette Parties, Birthdays, Corporate Events, College Reunions, and more!
 Inquire today about single match or seasonal experiences.

 Interested in purchasing a VIP package for the full 2021 season?
 Contact us using the form below